School of Rock (musical): Act I

 In the Faculty Lounge, the other teachers complain that the children have become undisciplined under Dewey ("Faculty Quadrille").
 In the classroom, the band continues practicing Dewey's new song ("In the End of Time (Practice Version)").
 After playing, Dewey tells everyone they're doing great.
 However, Zack is playing in an uptight and rigid manner, and Dewey says that Zack needs to get angry at "the Man" in order to really rock.
 He explains that the man is responsible for everything wrong with the world, and Dewey and the kids get angry and shout about how they're going to stick it to the Man ("Stick it to the Man").
+Shonelle and Marcy say that they should call the band School of Rock.
 On account of being stuck in school, Dewey and the kids end up sneaking out of the building in order to make it to the Battle of the Bands auditions on time.
 The children and Dewey sadly arrive late at the auditions.
 With the manager about to leave, Summer convinces him to stay with a lie about a terminal illness and the class is able to compete ("In the End of Time (The Audition)").
 They qualify and celebrate their success ("Stick it to the Man (Reprise)").